It is late afternoon here in Tulsa, Oklahoma. The day has been a dreary, rainy blur. For some reason I was sick all night. As was Charlie.

 My eyes felt grainy, as though a stiff Oklahoma wind blew even more dust across the prairie.

 It is the time of day when I imagine that people succumb to illness.
-That death darkens their door once their door is darkened.
+When death darkens their door.
 And they are released from their pain before light brings a new day.

 It is when crimes are committed, under dark of night.
-Because those that perpetrate such acts must think the blackness will hide their misdeeds.
+Because those that perpetrate such acts hope that the darkness will hide their misdeeds.